Double soft current at one-loop in QCD: Analytical continuation

-By reversing a single Wilson line, the phase factor cancels in the numerator and denominator of each invariant, so no continuation is actually needed.
-By reversing two Wilson lines at the same time, we will have
+Reversing a single Wilson line leaves all kinematic invariants unchanged, since the phase factors cancel between numerator and denominator, and no analytic continuation is required.
+In contrast, reversing two Wilson lines generates a non-trivial phase factor associated with the invariant $x$

-The strategy is then taking a expansion around phase space region $q_2\parallel q_3$ or equivalently $x\to0$.
-For example\footnote{The ellipsis denotes non-singular terms in the limit $x \to 0$.},